Get Featured in Media

 My Honest Take on Picking Your Spot

-After testing all these areas, here’s my honest advice based on what you’re actually after:
+After testing all these areas, here’s my honest advice:

-Where to stay in Shanghai for the first time: French Concession or The Bund.
+Staying in Shanghai for the first time: the French Concession or the Bund are the top choices.
 You’ll get the most authentic experience while still being tourist-friendly.
-If you’re wondering where is the best place to stay in Shanghai for first-timers, these areas answer that question perfectly.
-Go for Pullman (French Concession) or Campanile (The Bund)
+Go for Pullman (French Concession), Campanile (close to the Bund), or Waldorf (right at the Bund).

-Where to stay in Shanghai for tourist activities: Jing’an hits the sweet spot.
+Best neighborhoods in Shanghai for tourist activities: Jing’an hits the sweet spot.
 It is close to museums and many attractions, but not overwhelmingly touristy.
-When people ask where to stay in Shanghai as a tourist, this is usually my answer.
-Jing’an temple is totally worth the visit.
+When people ask me about the best Shanghai accomodations for tourists, this is usually my answer.
+Jing’an Temple is totally worth the visit.

 Several people stand and pray in front of an ornate altar with incense and offerings in a temple setting, a peaceful spot often visited by those exploring where to stay in shanghai. -copyright-moving-jack.
 Com

-Where to stay in Shanghai on a budget: When budget travelers ask me where is the best area to stay in Shanghai for value, Hongkou is a great area.
-But, Campanile The Bund is much more central and also offers great value.
+Where to stay in Shanghai on a budget: When budget travelers ask me the best area to stay in Shanghai on a budget: Campanile The Bund is centrally located and also offers excellent (perhaps the best) value.

-Where to stay in Shanghai with kids: The French Concession offers parks and family-friendly cafes, but be aware that the sidewalks can be crowded.
-Jing’an is more spacious, with more open spaces close to the museums and numerous subway stations, making it overall more straightforward to walk around with kids.
-The Jing’an Temple is really impressive and spacious enough to run around.
+Best place to stay in Shanghai with kids: The area surrounding Jing’an Temple is spacious, with more open spaces close to the museums and numerous subway stations, making it overall more straightforward to walk around with kids.

-Where to stay in Shanghai for shopping: Jing’an for malls, French Concession for unique boutiques and vintage.
+What area to stay in Shanghai for shopping: Jing’an for malls (Iapm Mall), French Concession for unique boutiques and vintage.

 People walking and biking at a crosswalk in an urban street setting, with buildings, parked bikes, and traffic cones visible—perfect for exploring local life while deciding where to stay in shanghai. -copyright-moving-jack.
 Com